I tried to put a lid on my personality when I started writing my business copy.

 It’s fine not to like swearing, perfectly acceptable, live and let live I say.

 But what I do find slightly tiresome is the condescending tone of those who don’t appreciate a potty mouth.
 It’s great that you don’t like it, Lisa, doesn’t mean no one else should.

 If you hated broccoli, would you insist Tesco stop selling it?
 No, because you’d sound like an entitled arsehole whose own feelings were more important than everyone else’s.
 You just wouldn’t buy broccoli, would you?

 This all reminds me of a certain, Linkedin debacle.

 “Fisting Norman Lamont” was a phrase reported by the morality Gestapo.*

-The Julian Clary quote was used in context by me (believe it or not) but anyone would have thought I was actually fisting Mr Lamont due to the speed with which the comment was removed.
+I used this Julian Clary quote in context (believe it or not) but anyone would have thought I was actually fisting Mr Lamont due to the speed with which the comment was removed.